emicklei/gslides/README.md

 ## usage

+Commands expect an identifier of a Google slidedeck, such as `1EA.......C6Vuc`.
+Use the flag "-v" for verbose logging.

+### thumbnails

 Create PNG file for each slide in a presentation.

     gslides export thumbnails <source-presentation-id>

+### notes

 Create TXT file with notes from each slide in a presentation.

     gslides export notes <source-presentation-id>

+### pdf

+Export a presentation to a PDF formatted file.
+This requires activation of the Drive API in the Google [API library page](https://console.developers.google.com/apis/library).

+    gslides export pdf <presentation-id>

-## work in progress
+## copy (Work in progress)

 Add slide numbers *index1* and *index2* from the source presentation to the end of target presentation.
 Slides appended will use the layout styling of the target master.

     gslides append <target-presentation-id> <source-presentation-id> index1,index2

-Commands expect an identifier of a Google slidedeck, such as `1EA.......C6Vuc`.

-Use the flag "-v" for verbose logging.

 &copy; 2021+, ernestmicklei.com.
 MIT License.
 Contributions welcome.